-Dena is the President and Founder of Rivers of Justice, based in Seneca, South Carolina.
+Dena is the President and Founder of Rivers of Justice, based in Greenville, South Carolina.
 As a spokesperson for Rivers of Justice she actively educates the public about Domestic Minor Sex Trafficking.

 Dena earned a B.A. in Music, an M.S in Education and an Ed.S. and Ed.D. in Curriculum and Instruction.
 She has over 25 years of educational experience beginning in elementary school and ultimately taught college undergraduate and graduate programs.
 During this time she was also a conference speaker at conventions and in churches.
 After 15 years of teaching as a college professor, Dena left her position to found Rivers of Justice and pursue her passion to help children who are caught up in Sex Trafficking.
 In addition to her teaching Dena has written curricula and has testified before the South Carolina Senate and House sub-committees in attempt to change legislation in the area of human trafficking.
 Most recently Dena has been traveling to Honduras to train Hondurans how to recognize respond to and prevent child sex abuse.

 Dena and her husband Ron reside in Seneca, SC.
 They have married sons and four grandchildren.

 Maggie grew up in Memphis, TN and attended The University of Tennessee-Knoxville.
 After graduation she moved to Clemson SC to work with the the college ministry Reformed University Fellowship for three years.
 While in Clemson she met her husband, Tyler, and after their marriage they moved to Pittsburgh, PA.
 During their time in Pittsburgh Maggie began working on her Masters in Marriage and Family Therapy.
 Tyler’s job moved them to Denver and then back to Clemson where she was able to finish her Masters in Mental Health Counseling.